Updated: October 14, 2017

 The best restaurant in the Plaka area is Psaras Taverna.
 Magical setting and great traditional Greek food.

-Lively and fun Brettos Bar in the Plaka is my favorite place to get a drink.
+Lively and fun Brettos Bar is my favorite place to get a drink in the Plaka.
+It’s often packed but staff are friendly and helpful even when busy.

 Coco’s in the Plaka has the best gelato in Athens.
-Also sells frozen yogurt.
+It’s worth seeking this place out.